-Designed to focus on the annual Nobel Conference theme explored at Gustavus Adolphus College.
-Presenters are internationally recognized to be on the cutting edge of their respective physical science disciplines.
+(Meets MnTC Goals 2 & 3) (Cross-listed as BIOL 1171) Designed to focus on the annual Nobel Conference theme explored at Gustavus Adolphus College.
+Presenters are internationally recognized to be on the cutting edge of their respective biological science disciplines.
 Attendance of the conference is required.
-Five to six weeks are preparatory and following the conference a discussion-seminar format is used to further explore the conference theme.
-Extensive reading and research results are reported in class based on resources from the conference presenters.
-Suggested GPA of at least 3.5.
+Five to six weeks are preparatory, and following the conference a discussion-seminar format is used to further explore the conference theme.
+In a lab-like experience, students will do extensive reading and perform a library research project where results are reported in class.